gonicus/gofaxip/README.md

 ## Installation

-GOfax.IP was tested and developed on Debian 7 ("Wheezy"), so these instructions cover Debian in detail.
+We recommend running GOfax.IP on Debian 8 ("Jessie"), so these instructions cover Debian in detail.
 Of course it is possible to install and use GOfax.IP on other Linux distributions and possibly other Unixes supported by golang, FreeSWITCH and HylaFAX.

 ### Dependencies